kekayan/notes/_posts/2020-05-19-djang-getting-started.md

 from decouple import config
 import dj_database_url
 ```
+I am using `config` function from decouple to read the `.env` params.
-We can add an extra argument to the `config` function, to define a default value  as below incase if it couldn't be found in `.env`.
+We can add an extra arguments to the `config` function, to define a default value  as below incase if it couldn't be found in `.env`.
 Also another argument called `cast` for the type.
 It can transform our String to mentioned type
 ```python
 SECRET_KEY = config('SECRET_KEY',default='S#perS3crEt_1122KKKK')